Angus Taylor: Minister for Energy and Emissions Reduction

-Taylor MP was sworn in as Minister for Energy and Emissions Reduction on 29 May 2019.
+Taylor was sworn in as Minister for Energy and Emissions Reduction on 29 May 2019.
 Criticism for his performance continued and in October 2019, Taylor was said to be repeating misleading claims about the previous Labor government's poor record on carbon emissions.
-As Minister, Taylor threatened the introduction of "big stick" laws which would force energy companies to make divestments if they did not reduce their energy prices.
+As minister, Taylor threatened the introduction of "big stick" laws which would force the break up of energy companies if they did not reduce their energy prices.
 Analysts began projecting that wholesale energy prices would drop and that 50% of energy would come from renewable sources by 2030, though they would not credit government policy for this.
-The legislation was later called "extreme and arbitrary" and, as wholesale prices began to fall, the powers the laws provided for have never had to be used.
+The legislation was later called "extreme and arbitrary" by the energy industry.

-Strategic oil reserve

 During the COVID-19 recession, Taylor announced the establishment of a National Oil Reserve.
 This would involve an AUD$94m purchase of oil, reserved for Australia, but stored in the United States.
-The move went directly against the advice of Australian Institute of Petroleum who have argued that "the crude oil market is a global market and it is well supplied."
-While supported by conservative Liberal Party backbenchers such as Andrew Hastie, the move has been ridiculed by the Labor leader Anthony Albanese, with the decision to locate the storage in the US as being, "rather bizarre."
-The move was characterised as a "downpayment on doing "something more permanent in Australia" which as a result of closures since the 1990s has only four refineries.
+The move went directly against the advice of Australian Institute of Petroleum who argued that "the crude oil market is a global market and it is well supplied."
+While supported by conservative Liberal Party backbenchers such as Andrew Hastie, the move was ridiculed by Labor leader Anthony Albanese, with the decision to locate the storage in the US as being, "rather bizarre."
+The move was characterised as a "downpayment" on doing "something more permanent in Australia" which as a result of closures since the 1990s has only four refineries.